brianmulyadi/Arc-Boost/README.md

 # Arc-Boost
 Collection of boosts for Arc Browser

+Give a shoutout or let me know if you have any feedback for improvement (@brianmulyadi)[https://twitter.com/brianmulyadi]

 ### Youtube Reviews on Amazon

 Injects a link to the Amazon product page that leads to a YouTube search for the product reviews